 RHEL 8 is actually using a fairly recent Linux kernel, 4.18, as apposed to RHEL 7 and RHEL 6, which stuck with a version 3 kernel, heavily patched.
 And the tools supplied in RHEL 8 are also fairly up-to-date; gcc is at version 8.2.1, git is at 2.18.1, and Python (or python3) is at version 3.6.8 (python2 isn’t even installed).
 So the quality of the tools in RHEL 8 is, in my not-so-humble-opinion, a big step up over RHEL 7, and about time.
 All of this is out-of-the-box.

 There were some additions and tweaks.
 For example I added gnome-tweaks to get the Tweak Tool and enable dark mode via Adwaita-dark.
 I also enabled all the control buttons on the right corner of each window and enabled having the application’s control menu on the application’s left side.
 That last “feature” really bothers me.
 This is yet another attempt to copy an Apple macOS feature.
 That feature looks great on macOS, but it’s always looked bad on the Linux desktop.
 Seriously, if you want that look and feel then buy a Mac.
 And finally, for running RHEL 8 as a VM in VirtualBox 6.0.8 on macOS Mojave 10.14.5, you need to select running the VM’s desktop as a standard Xorg X windows system, rather than using Wayland.
-Wayland does not play well with VirtualBox and it hasn’t since Wayland was first officially released, going back to VirtualBox 5.x.
+Wayland does not play well with VirtualBox and it hasn’t since Wayland was first officially released with RHEL, going back to VirtualBox 5.x.
 You pick that at the login screen (see the little gear on the lower right beneath where you type in your password).
-If you don’t do tha you’ll see nothing but constant tearing and flashing of the virtual display.
+If you don’t do that you’ll see nothing but constant tearing and flashing of the virtual display.

 My installation was bare-bones, just enough for the tools (compiler tool chain primarily) without any games or social media or office software.
 As pure as possible to just a desktop and basic developer tools.
 To that I added htop, Amazon’s Corretto Linux release (Java 8 212), Microsoft’s Visual Studio Code editor and IDE, and Microsoft’s PowerShell Core 7 Preview 1.
 The following three show htop, Visual Studio Code, and PowerShell respectively.